-In the second half of the 17th century, the pirates roamed the seas looking for pots of gold and jewelry treasure now and then.
-In those days the VOC (Dutch Trade Company) was very powerful and wealthy, getting spices in the Far East and shipped them to Europe.
+In the second half of the 17th century, pirates roamed the seas looking for pots of gold and jewelry treasure now and then.
+In those days the VOC (Dutch Trade Company) was very powerful and wealthy, getting spices in the Far East and shipping them to Europe.
 Other companies transported the gold and gemstones stolen by the Spanish and Portuguese Kings to Europe.

 You might say that these ships were ideal targets to hijack.
 A lot of adventurers wanting to make fast money hired or steeled themselves a ship and chased those vessels.
 When the royal vessels or the ships of the VOC were not protected by the marine, the pirates found them easy prey.
 And a lot of gold and jewelry treasure exchanged ownership.

-But what to do with all these treasures.
+But what to do with all these treasures?
 Especially when you wanted to continue your robbing journey.
-Well, the easiest way was to hide the jewelry treasure on a desolate place, preferably an island.
+Well, the easiest way was to hide the jewelry treasure in a desolate place, preferably an island.
 And to find that spot again, treasure maps were made.
 Since this occupation is dangerous, some of the hidden jewelry treasures are never found.
 People having such a map are looking for jewelry treasure or pots of gold ever since.
 (Read ‘Treasure Island’ by Robert Louis Stevenson or watch the movie ‘Pirates of the Caribbean’).

 The lost jewelry treasure of the Fabergé eggs

 Between 1885 and 1917 the famous jeweler Fabergé made 52 ‘imperial eggs’ as a gift for the wife and mother of the Russian Tsar.
 The eggs were decorated with gemstones, precious metals, and watch technology.